wp-plugins/backup-by-vogapress/readme.txt

 *   30 days of backup
 *   Works with Single, Multisite WordPress, and wooCommerce
 *   Review file changes with syntax and difference highlighting
-*   Email notification to keep you inform of the statuses
+*   Email notification to keep you informed of the statuses
+*   Secured data transfer
 *   Low server requirements and efficent use of bandwidths, does not require Cron to work.
 *   Works with complex directory structure and links
 *   Built-in server uptime monitoring